-- Belief in the Achievement First mission and educational model
+- Strong belief in the Achievement First mission and educational model.

 Educational Background and Work Experience

-- Bachelor’s degree with a GPA of at least 3.0 from a competitive college or university highly preferred.
+- Bachelor’s degree with a GPA of at least 3.0 from a competitive college or university; Master’s degree preferred.

-Salary for this position is competitive and commensurate with experience.
+Salary for this position is very competitive and commensurate with experience.
 Additionally, Achievement First offers a comprehensive benefits package.
 Teachers receive funds for supplies and materials as well as a laptop computer.